Rajusi/oneview-splunk/README.md

 2. Extract the folder and navigate to it
 3. Run the following command to install the required modules.
 	$ pip3 install -r requirements.txt

-4. Configure the splunk forwarder to forward the logs from the folder "oneview_splunk_logs" from the project folder
 ```
 ### Prerequisites and Installing the components of test environment